-My ethnography in the bordering towns of Ponta Porã and Pedro Juan Caballero in the department of Amambay, Paraguay.
-My focus was on the subjects’ everyday experiences daily practices, identities, and aspirations.
-My ethnography in the ‘Brasiguaio landless camp’, in Itaquiraí - MS, was characterised by the subjects’ pursuit of land reform through their engagement in the Brazilian Rural Workers’ Landless Movement.
-In the bordering towns of Ponta Porã and Pedro Juan Caballero, my work was deeply marked by the subjects’ everyday circulation and engagement in the socioeconomic life across both cities/countries, as if both towns/countries were one single place.
+My ethnography in the bordering towns of Ponta Porã and Pedro Juan Caballero, my work was deeply marked by the subjects’ everyday circulation and engagement in the socioeconomic life across both cities/countries, as if both towns/countries were one single place.
+In the ‘Brasiguaio landless camp’, in Itaquiraí - MS, my work was characterised by the subjects’ pursuit of land reform through their engagement in the Brazilian Rural Workers’ Landless Movement.
 As a part of my research, I have developed and I advocate for the adoption of the concept proximal transnationalism for the understanding of transnationalism within border regions.
 My future scholarly and related information about my work is going to be available in the academic platform www.transnationalism.info.